Volunteering Opportunities

 Great Western Air Ambulance Charity

-This opportunity takes place between 01 Apr 2024 and 01 Aug 2024 Closing date for applications is 14 Jun.
+This opportunity takes place between 01 Apr 2024 and 01 Aug 2024 Applications closed on 14 Jun.

 GWAAC has many different events taking place in Bath and the surrounding area in the next few months and we need Events Volunteers to work alongside other volunteers and run a GWAAC stand and engage with the public by talking to them about our life saving service.